 A custom solution would require the following components:

-Web-based user interface for integration configuration
+The web-based user interface for integration configuration

 Such small integration could be built using serverless infrastructure, with simple, cloud-based storage used for persistence (no need for the database).
 The web interface would require some custom development.
 All components would be deployed on a cloud infrastructure.